AdobeDocs/experience-manager-learn.en/help/foundation/cloud-manager/understand-cloud-manager-for-aem.md

 ## Activity {#activity}

-Cloud Manager provides a consolidated view into a Program's activity, listing all CI/CD Pipeline executions, both production and non-production, allowing visibility into the past and present activity, and any activity's Details can be reviewed.
+Cloud Manager provides a consolidated view into a Program's activity, listing all CI/CD Pipeline executions, both production and non-production, allowing visibility into the past and present activity, and any activity's details can be reviewed.

 Cloud Manager also integrates at a per-user level with [Adobe Experience Cloud Notifications](https://docs.adobe.com/content/help/en/experience-manager-cloud-manager/using/how-to-use/notifications.html), providing a omnipresent view into events and actions of interest.